Cash Seizure at the Tampa Airport by TIAPD

 Furthermore, State Forfeiture Funds shared with local law enforcement agencies must be expended for law enforcement purposes.
 The Florida Contraband Forfeiture Act (FCFA) authorizes law enforcement agencies to use the proceeds collected under the FCFA for authorized law enforcement purposes as well.

 Under S440.14 of the Authority Standard Procedure, expenditures from State Forfeiture Funds can only be made after approval from Legal Affairs and the Authority Board.
-For that reason, Legal Affairs reviewed the request and agreed to the proposed expenditures.
+Therefore, Legal Affairs reviewed the request and agreed to the proposed expenditures.

 The motion authorized the expenditure of State Forfeiture Funds to be used by the Tampa International Airport Police Department to attend a training program to prepare department personnel for “senior leadership positions.”